marq24/emacberry.com/_docs/4100-15kradius.md

 first Corona-related-lockdown there was a restriction, that you should stay in your local area in a radius of 15 km around your home.

-In order to hive users a hint how far this 15 km would be from a specific location, GPSLogger is able to render a well visible cycle around any location that you load into the application.
+In order to give users a hint how far this 15 km would be from a specific location, GPSLogger is able to render a well visible cycle around any location that you load into the application.

 > In order to make this feature more useful also for other regions, I have added _Implement custom radius settings_ on